zengijon/OCR/README.md

 # OCR

-OCR is a fonction wich can translate a photo of a text in a .txt format
+OCR is a fonction wich can translate a photo of a text in a .txt format using neural network.

+Made for the S3 Projet in EPITA

-## Installation
+## Installation OCR

+How to compile OCR:
+	cd All/
-make in shell
+	make
+How to execute program OCR:
+	./main

-## Usage
+## Installation XOR

-In the shell:
+How to compile XOR:
+	cd XOR/
+	make
+How to execute program XOR:
-	./main "path/of/the/image.extension"
+	./main

-Extensions can be: jpeg, bmp, jpg, png.
+## Information

+The neural network part is still a proof of concept.
+Use "make save_clean" to remove a neural network save.